This is the home page of J.R. Lucas, Fellow of Merton College, Oxford.

 A full discussion of the issues raised is now available Etica e Politica, 2003.

-A helpful discussion by P.Madden, aimed at an undergraduate readership at Warwick University, with recommendations for further reading, is now available The Lucas Debate and Related Issues
+A helpful discussion by P.Madden, aimed at an undergraduate readership at Warwick University, with recommendations for further reading, was available The Lucas Debate and Related Issues, but I have not been able track it on the new web-site of Wsarwick University.
+If you succeed, let me know.

 - . a bibliography of my published academic work